 This textbook is ideal for Professors and students involved in first-year or advanced graduate courses/modules in Radiative Heat Transfer in engineering programs.
 In addition, professional engineers, scientists and researchers working in heat transfer, energy engineering, aerospace and nuclear technology will find this an invaluable professional resource.

-Over 350 surface-surface configuration factors are available online, many with online calculation capability.
+Over 350 surface configuration factors are available online, many with online calculation capability.
 Online appendices provide information on related areas such as combustion, radiation in porous media, numerical methods, and biographies of important figures in the history of the field.
 A Solutions Manual is available for instructors adopting the text.